 hourly rate means the weekly wage prescribed by this award for the work performed divided by the number of hours which constitute the employee's ordinary working week.
-In the event of an employee being employed on shiftwork the penalty payable for work at such hours will be part of the weekly wage of that employee for all purposes.
+In the event of an employee being employed on shiftwork the penalty payable for work at such hours will be part of the weekly wage of that employee.